Roundhay residents baffled as Liz Truss misrepresents Leeds suburb where she grew up

 A newer generation were no less unimpressed by Truss’s comments.

-In the shadow of 13 new luxury flats being built off nearby Roman Terrace, Simran Caur said she had been dismayed to hear the neighbourhood being spoken about negatively by such a high profile figure.
+In the shadow of 13 new luxury flats being built off nearby Roman Terrace, Simran Caur said she had been dismayed to hear the neighbourhood being spoken about negatively by such a high-profile political figure.

 “As a teenager growing up here, it’s such a lovely place,” the 25-year-old fashion worker said.
 “It’s clean and safe, and the city’s right there on your doorstep.
-My parents - they worked hard to give us a really good childhood here.
+My parents, they worked hard to give us a really good childhood here.
 So to hear her say that?
-It makes her sound like, does she think she’s better than us?”
+It makes her sound like she thinks she’s better than us.”

 Would it put her off voting for Truss should she become Conservative leader?
 A moment of reflection.